Land Your Dream Job with a Digital Marketing Portfolio

 Don’t be afraid to pair your call-to-action with an appropriate inbound tactic.
 For example, you can feature buttons to encourage a recruiter to explore your social media pages.

 The internet has shifted the ways in which people buy products and services.
 To counter this change, businesses are investing heavily in digital marketing, making the competition for such positions stiff.

-When you are applying for a digital marketing position, you should add a marketing portfolio to your resume.
+When you are applying for a digital marketing position, you should add a marketing portfolio to your CV.
 Doing so will differentiate you from other applicants and prove you have what it takes.

 Are you looking for a digital marketing job?
 Digital Marketing Jobs is a specialised platform home to firms looking for people just like you.
 Check out our career advice today to learn how to end your job search successfully.